Richard Webster (British author): Personal life and career

-Webster, the son of a subpostmaster, was born in 1950, in Newington, Thanet in Kent, and raised in a strict Methodist family; according to journalist Bob Woffinden, "His parents' work ethic meant he had much time to himself, leading to independence of thought and intellectual rebellion."
+Webster, the son of a subpostmaster, was born in 1950 in Newington, Thanet, in Kent, and raised in a strict Methodist family; according to journalist Bob Woffinden, "His parents' work ethic meant he had much time to himself, leading to independence of thought and intellectual rebellion."
 He attended Sir Roger Manwood's School in Sandwich, Kent and graduated in English and American studies from the University of East Anglia.
 Webster returned to the university to teach in 1974 and 1975 and started a PhD, which he did not complete.
 When his father became ill, Webster ran the family post office, which had been shifted to Cambridge.

 Having married in 1977, Webster started The Orwell Bookshop in Southwold with his wife Bod in 1985.
 The shop was successful, but was sold because Webster's other interests demanded too much of his time.
 Webster moved to Oxford after the break-up of his marriage.

 In his A Brief History of Blasphemy (1990), Webster described himself as "an atheist who was brought up as a Methodist."
 This work led Margareta Petersson to describe him as being one of the few Western writers who have "tried to view the Rushdie affair from a Muslim perspective", viewing the controversy over The Satanic Verses not as a single case of confrontation between Islam and the West, but the most recent of a series of hostile encounters, which started as soon as Muhammad's movement had grown strong.
-Webster once wrote, "at the heart of almost everything I have written over the last twenty years or so is the view that, in our modern, proudly rationalist attempts to break the links which tie us to our superstitious, essentially religious past, we have become profoundly muddled about our own cultural history."
-He noted that his investigations into police 'trawling operations', which occupied him for a number of years, were not a diversion from his theory of cultural history but an attempt to apply it in practice.
+Webster once wrote: "at the heart of almost everything I have written over the last twenty years or so is the view that, in our modern, proudly rationalist attempts to break the links which tie us to our superstitious, essentially religious past, we have become profoundly muddled about our own cultural history."
+He noted that his investigations into police 'trawling operations', which occupied him for many years, were not a diversion from his theory of cultural history but an attempt to apply it in practice.

 Webster made the acquaintance of literary critic Frederick Crews while the latter was working on the essays that appeared in The Memory Wars (1995); Crews thanked Webster for his help, and commented that his contact with him had been enriching.
 Webster's Why Freud Was Wrong (1995) received acclaim, as well as some criticism.

 With Bob Woffinden, Webster helped find lawyers for Dawn Reed and Christopher Lillie, former Newcastle nurses who were falsely accused of sexually abusing children in their care.
 Reed and Lillie, who were first accused of child abuse in 1993 and only found not guilty in 2002, say that they would probably be dead, through suicide or murder, without this assistance.
 Reed told The Observer that, "After all that had happened, to find people who wanted to help us just out of the goodness of their hearts was amazing".

 Webster explained his interest in the problem of false allegations in his The Secret of Bryn Estyn (2005):